golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 ### The role of the Golem Factory

-Now we get (at last) to the main topic of this GAP: does Golem Factory want to actively shape the ecosystem of node indices APIs?
+Now we get (at last) to the main topic of this GAP: does Golem Factory want to actively shape the ecosystem of Network Insights APIs?
 And if yes, then how?
 Consider few different approaches:

 * Full indifference.
-We decide this is not a concern of Golem Factory, close this GAP & decide that e.g. GAP-10 should be implemented without any general reflection on other possible node indices APIs.
+We decide this is not a concern of Golem Factory, close this GAP & decide that e.g. GAP-10 should be implemented without any general reflection on other possible Network Insights APIs.

 * Implement model client libraries in `ya*apis`, example in the [Sample client library interface](#sample-client-library-interface) section.